Shariful7834/main-synosys/content/_index.md

   - block: hero
     content:
       title: |
-        Phillips Junior page banner templates
+        Philipp's Junior page banner templates
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Philipp's New Leader Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

   - block: collection
     content: